-Kiwi fruit, also known as Chinese gooseberry, is one of the delicious fruits with full of promising health promoting phyto-chemicals, vitamins and minerals.
-This widely recognized, wonderfully unique fruit is native to eastern Chinese "Shaanxi" province.
-And for the same reason, this exotic fruit is recognized as the national fruit of China.
+Kiwi fruit, also known as Chinese gooseberry, is one of the delicious fruits full of promising health-promoting phytochemicals, vitamins, and minerals.
+This widely recognized, wonderfully unique berry is native to the Eastern Chinese "Shaanxi" province.
+And for the same reason, this exotic fruit is recognised as the National fruit of China.

-Kiwifruit plant is a semitropical, deciduous, large woody vine belonging within the family of Actinidiaceae in the Genus, Actinidia.
-Scieintific name: Actinidia chinensis.
+Kiwifruit plant is a semitropical, deciduous, large woody vine belonging to the family of Actinidiaceae in the Genus, Actinidia.
+Scientific name: Actinidia chinensis.

-The journey of this humble gooseberry from mainland China to Oceania, and thence to across the world is quite interesting!
-During early years of twentieth-century kiwifruit seeds were carried to New Zealand by missionaries where it has become naturalized.
-From New Zealand, the fruit spread all across the world, and now grown at a commercial scale in many European and as far as in California in North America.
+The journey of the humble gooseberry from mainland China to Oceania, and thence to different regions is quite fascinating!
+During the early years of the twentieth-century, kiwifruit seeds were carried by the missionaries to New Zealand, where it has become a naturalized crop.
+It spread all over the world from here and is now grown on a commercial scale in Europe and as far as California.

-During each season which lasts from September until November, the kiwi vine bears numerous oval shaped, fuzzy, brown colored fruits.
-Each kiwi berry measures approximately a large size hen’s egg, and weighs up to 125 g. internally; its flesh is soft, juicy, emerald green with rows of tiny, black, edible seeds.
-Fruit texture is similar to strawberry or sapodilla, and the flavor resembles a blend of strawberry and pineapple fruits.
+During each season which lasts from September until November, the kiwi vine bears many oval-shaped, fuzzy, brown fruits.
+Each kiwi berry measures approximately a large size hen’s egg and weighs up to 125 g.
+Internally; its emerald-green flesh is soft, lush, embedded with rows of tiny, black, edible seeds.
+Its texture is similar to strawberry or sapodilla, and the flavor resembles a blend of strawberry and pineapple fruits.

-Apart from the common green kiwifruit variety, several other cultivars have been in practice.
-"Hardy kiwi fruit" (A. arguta) also known as baby kiwi, is much smaller than "Fuzzy kiwi fruit" (A. deliciosa).
-Its size is similar to that of a large grape, with smooth, edible skin.
-Inside, "hardy kiwi fruit" resembles "fuzzy kiwi-fruit" in color, texture, but possess further intense flavor and sweetness.
-"Gold Kiwifruit," developed by hybrid technique by agricultural research department in New Zealand, has a smooth, sparse hairs, bronze skin, a pointed cap at one end and distinctive golden-yellow flesh with less tart and more tropical flavor than green-kiwifruit.
-Commercially, it commands a higher market value than common green kiwifruit.
+Apart from the typical green kiwifruit variety, several other cultivars were also grown in the orchards.
+"Hardy kiwifruit" (A. arguta) also known as the baby kiwi, is smaller than "Fuzzy kiwifruit" (A. deliciosa).
+Its size can be compared to that of a large grape, with smooth, edible, green skin.
+Inside, the "hardy kiwi fruit" resembles "fuzzy kiwi-fruit" in color, texture, but possess rather more intense flavor and sweetness.

-Kiwifruit is moderately good in calories, comparable to that of grapes.
-100 g of kiwi berry holds 61 calories.
-Nonetheless, it has several health giving anti-oxidants, minerals, vitamins and fiber.
+Kiwifruit is moderate caloried berry; 100 g of kiwi berry holds 61 calories, which is comparable to that of grapes.
+Nonetheless, it has many health-benefiting antioxidants, minerals, vitamins, and fiber.

-It is good source of soluble dietary fiber (3.8 g per 100 g of fruit OR 10% of RDA), which brand it as a good bulk laxative.
-The fiber content helps to protect the colon mucousa by decreasing exposure time to toxins as well as binding to cancer-causing chemicals in the colon.
+It is a good source of soluble dietary fiber (3.8 g per 100 g of fruit OR 10% of RDA), which brand it as a good bulk laxative.
+The dietary fiber helps to protect the colon mucosa by decreasing exposure time to toxins as well as binding to cancer-causing chemicals in the colon.